Insurance verification workflow for treatment center admissions.

 What this workflow is built to answer

 Insurance verification is not just a billing task.
-In treatment admissions, it changes how fast the team can qualify the inquiry, what expectations the family hears, and whether momentum is protected while benefits are being checked.
+In treatment admissions, it changes how fast the team can qualify the inquiry, what expectations the prospect hears, and whether momentum is protected while benefits are being checked.

 Hope Harbor's insurance-verification workflow offer is for teams that feel the drag: incomplete payer info, unclear callbacks, too many manual steps, and weak visibility into where verification is slowing the front end.
 The goal is faster clarity, cleaner handoff, and less preventable stall.